jtomaz99/Blog-Dotnet/README.md

 - **ASP.NET MVC**: Built on the robust MVC architecture, this project provides a clean separation of concerns and extensibility.

-- **Database Integration**: Seamlessly connect your blog to a SQL Server database to store and manage posts, comments, and user data.
+- **Database Integration**: Seamlessly connect your blog to a SQL Server database to store and manage posts and user data.

 - **Responsive Design**: The project is designed to be responsive with Bootstrap, ensuring a consistent and user-friendly experience across various devices.